 Sinful people treat others unjustly.
 This has been true almost from the beginning of time and it is true today.
 Both men and women may suffer unjust treatment in the workplace and feel powerless to change their circumstances.
 But God is aware of the evil that exists in human hearts.
 He routinely uses human instruments to challenge evil and its perpetrators.

-One consequence of the woman's sin was an increased frequency of pregnancies and increased pain in delivering babies (Genesis 3:16).
+One consequence of the woman's sin was greater pain in childbirth (Genesis 3:16).
 Enter midwives.
 Midwives have been part of human experience as long as we have historical records.
 In Exodus 1 this particularly female vocation takes center stage in a political context.
 The setting is Egypt where the Hebrew people are mercilessly enslaved, forced to build the cities of Pithom and Rameses with poor materials.
 "But the more they were oppressed, the more they multiplied and spread, so that the Egyptians came to dread the Israelites."
 (Exodus 1:12).

 The Pharaoh (king) ordered the midwives to kill all boy babies at birth, but the midwives "feared God" and let the boys live.
 Jonathan Magonet has called these two midwives "the earliest and in some ways the most powerful examples of resistance to an evil regime."
 Ordered to carry out genocide, these two brave women risked their lives by disobeying the Pharaoh.
 They were ezer women in the original meaning of the word, helping those who needed their help.
 Willing to stand bravely against evil, these women used their professional expertise to aid their people in a time of crisis.